Sensitivity analysis entails probing the influence of independent variables on the dependent ones in data.

 Budget Risk | 1426 | 1402 |

-Sensitivity analysis entails probing the influence of independent factors on dependent factors in data.
+Sensitivity analysis in Excel entails probing the influence of independent factors on dependent factors in data.
 You can use the technique to easily predict outcomes when the analysis is performed under certain conditions.

 So, how can you establish the relationship between dependent and independent factors in your data?

-This is where sensitivity analysis-based charts, such as Tornado Graph, come in.
+This is where graphs, such as Tornado Graph, come in.

 The charts are incredibly easy to read and interpret.
 Besides, you can easily integrate them into your data storytelling to cement credibility.

-Excel does not support sensitivity analysis-based charts.
+Excel does not support sensitivity analysis in Excel default charts library.
 You actually don’t have to do away with the Excel spreadsheet.

 So, what’s the solution?

-We recommend you install third-party apps, such as ChartExpo, to access ready-to-use sensitivity analysis-based charts.
+We recommend you install third-party apps, such as ChartExpo, to access ready-to-use sensitivity analysis graphs.

-ChartExpo is an add-in for Excel that’s loaded with insightful and ready-to-go sensitivity analysis-based charts, such as Tornado Graph.
+ChartExpo is an add-in for Excel that’s loaded with insightful and ready-to-go charts, such as Tornado Graph.
 You don’t need programming or coding skills to use ChartExpo.

-Sign up for a 7-day free trial today to access ready-made sensitivity analysis-based charts that are easy to interpret and visually appealing to your target audience.
+Sign up for a 7-day free trial today to access ready-made charts that are easy to interpret and visually appealing to your target audience.